 The weight of the motor is 4Kg, which is not more that most 250w motors.
 This will allow the trike to be “upgraded” to a type L2e – “three-wheel moped” (45 km/h and max. power less than 4kW) once the trike is approved.
 Also, when using the motor limited 250w, wear and tear on the motor is reduced dramatically, and it will last longer.

 Yes, the VELOKS MK3 trike is defined as a Pedelec (Pedal Assist).
+The VELOKS MK3 come with a “EC Declaration of Conformity”, and is EC marked.
 This means that the VELOKS MK3 trike, is a regular e-bike with a maximum continuous rated power of 250 watt, power by a battery which cuts out at 25 km/h, and which only active when the rider pedals.

 The battery box contains the lithium cells, the motor controller and the battery management system.
 The total weight of the battery box is dependent upon the installed battery capacity.